wallarm/product-documentation/docs/latest/updating-migrating/ingress-controller.md

     * `<YOUR_CLOUD_NODE_TOKEN>` is the token of the cloud node received when [installing Wallarm Ingress controller](../admin-en/installation-kubernetes-en.md)
     * `<INGRESS_CONTROLLER_NAME>` is the name of the Wallarm Ingress controller to update
     * `<KUBERNETES_NAMESPACE>` is the namespace of your Ingress
-4. Migrate whitelist and blacklist configuration from previous Wallarm node version to 3.0 following the [instructions](migrate-ip-lists-to-node-3.md).
+5. If updating Wallarm node 2.18 or lower, migrate whitelist and blacklist configuration from previous Wallarm node version to 3.2 following the [instructions](migrate-ip-lists-to-node-3.md).

 ## Testing